usegalaxy-eu/website/about.md

 With this server we provide access to:
 - a huge compute and storage resource without any charge
-- more than 2500 different, well-documented and constantly maintained bioinformatics tools
+- more than 2500 different, well-documented and constantly maintained scientific tools
 - 250 GB per user (500 GB for ELIXIR members)
 - free registration